 It’s already a bear market.
 And now, a growing chorus of experts are predicting a recession within the next year.
 What does this mean for stocks in the months ahead?
 It means you should be investing in safe dividend stocks, for one.
 I’ll tell you which two are my favorite in a bit.

 The broader S&P 500 index officially fell in a bear market in June, down more than 20% from the high on a closing basis.
-The index has since rallied somewhat off the lows.
+The index rallied and put in new lows in October before rallying again.
 But the problems that drove stocks into the abyss in June are not anywhere close to being resolved.

 There is increasing skepticism that this inflation can be tamed without the Fed driving the economy into a recession.
 Of course, predictions have a way of not panning out.
 It is possible that we avoid a recession.
 Inflation could recede all by itself and the Fed won’t have to be as aggressive as currently feared.
 Commodity prices have already fallen significantly over the last month amidst all this inflation talk.
 Oil prices, which have played a huge role in driving inflation higher, are down a lot.

 But all the Fed’s recent bluster hasn’t done a thing to tangibly quell inflation so far.
-The June CPI number came in at a whopping 9.1%, higher than expected, and the highest reading yet this cycle.
+The October inflation data released this month showed persistently high inflation still at 7.7%, a minor improvement from the June levels of 9.1%.
 Inflation appears to be laughing at the Fed’s actions to date.

-Plus, core CPI, which measures prices excluding food and energy, is still over 6%.
 That’s still way high.
-It’s also worth noting that if CPI was calculated the same way it was 40 years ago, the number would be much higher, and worse than most of the 1970s inflation.
+It’s also worth noting that if CPI was calculated the same way it was 40 years ago, core CPI would be much higher, and worse than most of the 1970s inflation.

 There is a strong chance that the Fed will have to be aggressive enough that it drives the economy into a recession to fix this inflation.
 But there are a lot of negatives associated with that.
 The Fed may stop short and allow inflation to persist.
 We’ll see.